Dark Energy Survey Year 3 results: imprints of cosmic voids and superclusters in the Planck CMB lensing map: Data sets Methods

 We mapped the cosmic web using the DES Year 3 (Y3) data set.
 DES is a six-year survey that covers approximately $5000~\mathrm{\deg}^2$ sky area of the South Galactic Cap (see Figure \ref{fig:figure_area}).
 Mounted on the Cerro Tololo Inter-American Observatory (CTIO) four metre Blanco telescope in Chile, the $570$~megapixel Dark Energy Camera \citep[DECam,][]{Flaugher2015} images the field in $grizY$ filters.
 The raw images were processed by the DES Data Management (DESDM) team \citep{Sevilla2011,Morganson2018}.
 We adopted the empirically constructed DES Y3 survey mask in our analysis, which excludes potentially contaminated pixels e.g. in the close proximity of bright stars.
 We note that the Y3 data set already covers the full DES survey footprint, and the final Y6 data set will provide a deeper imaging over the same area.
 For the full details of the DES Y3 data set, we refer the readers to \cite{y3-gold}.

-To identify voids, we used a catalogue of luminous red galaxies (LRG), photometrically selected by the red-sequence MAtched-filter Galaxy Catalog \cite[\redmagic,][]{Rozo2015} method, that is based on the red-sequence MAtched-filter Probabilistic Percolation (redMaPPer) cluster finder algorithm \citep{Rykoff2014}.
-The \redmagic\ sample spans the $0.15<z<0.8$ range, and its principal advantage is the exquisite $\sigma_\mathrm{z}/(1+z)\approx 0.02$, photo-$z$ precision and a low outlier rate.
-The resulting DES Y3 LRG galaxy sample has an approximately constant co-moving space density with $\bar{n}\approx 4\times10^{-4}h^{3}$ $\mathrm{Mpc^{-3}}$ (high-luminosity sample, brighter than 1.0$L_{*}$).
+To identify voids, we used a catalogue of luminous red galaxies (LRG), photometrically selected by the red-sequence MAtched-filter Galaxy Catalog \cite[\redmagic,][]{Rozo2015} method, that is based on the red-sequence MAtched-filter Probabilistic Percolation (redMaPPer) cluster-finding algorithm \citep{Rykoff2014}.
+The \redmagic\ sample spans the $0.15<z<0.8$ range, and its principal advantage in the void-finding context is the exquisite $\sigma_\mathrm{z}/(1+z)\approx 0.02$, photo-$z$ precision and a low outlier rate.

-The great photo-$z$ precision allows an accurate and robust reconstruction of cosmic void environments.
-The \redmagic\ galaxy samples have been used in a series of DES void analyses including weak lensing and ISW measurements \citep[see e.g.][]{Gruen2016,Sanchez2016,Kovacs2016, Fang2019, Vielzeuf2019}.
+The resulting DES Y3 LRG sample has an approximately constant co-moving space density of galaxies with $\bar{n}\approx 4\times10^{-4}h^{3}$ $\mathrm{Mpc^{-3}}$ (high-luminosity sample, brighter than 1.0$L_{*}$).
+While the full 3D position information of the LRGs is not accessible using the DES \redmagic\ photo-$z$ data, the great photo-$z$ precision allows a robust reconstruction of the largest cosmic voids.
+We highlight that the \redmagic\ galaxy samples have successfully been used in a series of DES void analyses including weak lensing and ISW measurements \citep[see e.g.][]{Gruen2016,Sanchez2016,Kovacs2016, Fang2019, Vielzeuf2019}.
 Further details about the general galaxy clustering properties of the latest DES Y3 \redmagic\ data set are presented by \cite{Pandey2021}.